THE STONY BROOK NEUROSURGERY RESIDENCY PROGRAM

 Applications from individuals from groups who are underrepresented in medicine and in neurosurgery are encouraged.
 In accordance with the Americans with Disabilities Act and Section 504 the of the Rehabilitation Act, it is the policy of Stony Brook Medicine to provide reasonable accommodation for applicants with disabilities.

-Please contact our Program Coordinator, Mary Tanderup, for further information.
+Please contact our Program Coordinator, Patricia Torres, for further information.